OPC vs LLP Differences in India – Complete Comparison Guide

 Basic OPC LLP

-Liability OPCs offer limited liability to the sole director/shareholder LLPs provide limited liability to all partners
+Liability OPCs have limited liability to the sole director/shareholder.
+LLPs have limited liability to all partners.

-Management OPCs are managed by the sole director who is responsible for decision making LLPs allow partners to participate in the management and decision-making process
+Management OPCs are managed by the single director taking decisions.
+LLPs allow the partners to contribute to management and decisions.

-Taxation OPCs are taxed at the corporate tax rates LLPs are taxed based on the partners' individual income tax slab rates
+Taxation OPCs are taxed at corporate rates LLPs are taxed at the partners' individual income tax rates

-Conversion OPCs can be converted into private or public limited companies LLPs can be converted into private limited companies
+Conversion OPCs may be converted into private or public companies LLPs may be converted into private limited companies

 Company Name Suffix OPC Ltd. LLP